Last updated on August 30th, 2022

 Olive oil contains rich amounts of fat and is phosphorus-free.
 This makes it a great option for individuals with chronic kidney problems.
 Normally, individuals with the advanced renal disorder face difficulty in keeping weight.
 The main fat present in olive oil is a monounsaturated fat referred to as oleic acid, with powerful anti-inflammatory properties.
 Furthermore, these fats remain stable at high temperatures, making this oil a healthy option for cooking.
 One tablespoon (about 13.5 grams) of olive oil is composed of sodium: 0.3 mg, potassium: 0.1 mg, and phosphorus: 0 mg.

-The renal-friendly foods mentioned above are brilliant options for diabetics following a renal diet.
-It’s important to check with a doctor about the food choices to ensure that the best diet is being followed for meeting up the individual requirements.
+These above foods are brilliant options for diabetics following a renal diet.
+It’s important to check with a doctor about the food choices.
+It ensures that the best diet is being followed for meeting up the needs.
 Chronic kidney problems and diabetes both modify with time, thus a diet as well.

-Diet plays a significant role in managing diabetes type 2, particularly for any person who has developed renal illness owing to his or her condition.
-This is due to the fact that when the kidneys fail to work normally, too many toxins, nutrients, as well as fluids can get accumulated in the blood.
+Diet plays a significant role in managing diabetes type 2.
+This is true for any person who has developed renal illness owing to his or her condition.
+This is because when the kidneys fail to work normally, excessive toxins, nutrients, or fluids can build-up in the blood.
 It can be difficult to balance good nutrition with dietary limitations obligatory to promote renal health in diabetes.